Brewmaster Monk Tank Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Blackout Kick on cooldown, regardless of target count.
 In addition, due

-to the general recommendation of
+to frequent recommendation of

 Sal'salabim's Strength, its effect will